Bad Ways to Die (A Writer's Guide)

 - Ice Pick Kill: Anything narrow and with a sharp point can work when dispatching someone, and although it may not be one of the worst ways to die, it certainly sounds cool when police detectives in your story are talking about it.
 "Needle to the Head" also sounds pretty cool.

 - Pushed Into a Giant Blender: Lots of food processing plants have this kind of machinery.
-If you want a messy way to kill off a character, it doesn't get much more messy than this.
+If you want a messy way to kill off a character, it doesn't get much messier than this.
 You could even have a dedicated killer sacrifice themselves to make sure the target dies.

 - Lingchi (Death by a Thousand Cuts): This was truly one of the most terrible ways to die that humanity has ever come up with.
 It was used in parts of Asia fairly often until the 1900s, at which time it was banned.
 Also known as "slow process" or "lingering death".